Dec 9, 2016:

-The recent thunderstorm asthma epidemic in Melbourne and its tragic consequences highlight the need for more research and education in this area.
+The recent thunderstorm asthma epidemic in Melbourne and its tragic consequences highlight the need for more research, education and awareness in this area.

 Nov 28, 2016:

-A summary of highlights 2016 and plans for 2017 is now available at www.allergy.org.au/about-ascia/highlights.
+A summary of highlights from 2016 and plans for 2017 is available at www.allergy.org.au/about-ascia/highlights

 Nov 16, 2016:

-The AIFA Board is pleased to announce two $10,000 grants, one supporting research into Jack Jumper Ant immunotherapy and the second that will improve development of a drug for allergy.
+This funding includes two $10,000 grants announced this month, one supporting research into Jack Jumper Ant immunotherapy and the second that will improve development of a drug for allergy.

 For information about these grants go to